Gyorinm/EthicalRecon/README.md

 # EthicalRecon
 EthicalRecon is an open-source comprehensive information gathering tool designed for educational and ethical penetration testing purposes.
 It helps security researchers collect detailed data about domains, including DNS records, WHOIS information, open ports, website directories, and technologies used.
 Use responsibly and with permission.

+## Why Choose EthicalRecon?

+EthicalRecon stands out among similar tools due to its comprehensive all-in-one approach to domain reconnaissance.
+Unlike tools that specialize in a single aspect, EthicalRecon combines WHOIS lookup, DNS enumeration, port scanning, directory discovery, and technology detection into one easy-to-use Python tool.
+It generates detailed JSON reports for both manual review and automation, making it ideal for security researchers and ethical hackers who want thorough insights with minimal setup.
+Its educational focus encourages responsible use, and its modular design allows for easy expansion and customization.

 how to use
 --------------------
 # Basic scan on example.com